In one of Durham's most challenged neighborhoods, these kids are learning the power of positivity

 DURHAM, N.C.
-(WTVD) --It's located in one of Durham's most crime-ridden neighborhood, but this school is receiving a national honor thanks to a framework that's reshaping how the classroom is operating.
+(WTVD) --It's in one of Durham's most crime-ridden neighborhoods, but this school is receiving a national honor thanks to a framework that's reshaping how the classroom is operating.

 First-grader Natalie is curious.
 Smart.
 And most importantly, she understands the power of positivity.